The Birthplace of Public Higher Education in America

 Chartered by the state of Georgia in 1785, the University of Georgia is the birthplace of public higher education in America — launching our nation’s great tradition of world-class public education.
 What began as a commitment to inspire the next generation grows stronger today through global research, hands-on learning and extensive outreach.
 A top value in public higher education and research, the University of Georgia tackles some of the world’s grand challenges, from combating infectious disease and creating a dependable food supply to advancing economic growth and strengthening cyber and global security.

 As Georgia’s flagship institution, the university is recognized for its commitment to student excellence through an emphasis on rigorous learning experiences both inside and outside the classroom, including hands-on research and leadership opportunities.
 These experiences contribute to the university’s exceptional rates in retention, graduation and career placement.
-Among public universities, the University of Georgia has been one of the nation’s top three producers of Rhodes Scholars over the past two decades, and its honors program is ranked as one of the top 10 in the country.
+Among public universities, the University of Georgia has been one of the nation’s top three producers of Rhodes Scholars over the past two decades.
 The university is also home to the Peabody Awards, the most prestigious prize in electronic media.

 Scholars at the University of Georgia are committed to improving quality of life for all and are leaders in pivotal fields, such as vaccine development, regenerative medicine, plant sciences and more.
-One of the nation’s top universities for technology commercialization, the University of Georgia has ranked among the Top 5 universities—including a No. 1 ranking for FY2017—for six consecutive years, with more than 775 products to date derived from university research.
+One of the nation’s top universities for technology commercialization, the University of Georgia has ranked among the Top 5 universities—including a current No. 1 ranking—for seven consecutive years, with more than 850 products to date derived from university research.

 With its comprehensive reach, the university’s 17 colleges and schools enroll more than 38,000 students and have produced over 332,000 alumni living worldwide.
 The University of Georgia’s initiatives extend globally while touching every corner of the state, realizing the university’s land- and sea-grant missions.
 The university’s eight Public Service and Outreach units, which are among the strongest in the nation, help create jobs, develop leaders and address critical challenges.
 Research, outreach and extension serve as major drivers of economic and workforce development and spark successful partnerships that create new businesses and train the workforce of tomorrow.